 He was granted ILR swiftly, avoiding a situation where he would have had to leave the UK, apply to re-enter as a partner and then have had to wait another five years to reapply for ILR.

 Mr Mercado said: “I had difficulty with the Home Office following my application for Indefinite Leave to Remain.
-I have only but praise for the help that Sandeep rendered me.
-He was very knowledgeable and in no time I got my Indefinite Leave to Remain status.”
+I have only but praise for the help that Lynne Adams’ team rendered me.
+She was very knowledgeable and in no time I got my Indefinite Leave to Remain status.”